mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | [PyTexas 2019](https://2019.pytexas.org/)   | [Notes](/retrospectives/pytexas-2019-notes/)  | ["Why Good Developers Write Bad Tests"](https://youtu.be/hM_ex4-xu4E)
 | [PyGotham 2019](https://2019.pygotham.org/) | [Notes](/retrospectives/pygotham-2019-notes/) | ["Why Good Developers Write Bad Tests"](https://youtu.be/ElzBGwyDzCc) |

 I enjoy conferences and pick up useful information by attending, but if I'm being honest, there's nothing I took from any of the conferences this year that substantially improved my life or my business.
-Between travel, time spent preparing my talks, and time at the conference itself, I spent around six weeks of full-time work to attend these three conferences.
+Between travel, time spent preparing my talks, and time at the conference itself, attending three conferences cost me six to eight weeks of full-time work.

 I'll continue applying to and attending conferences in 2020, but I'm limiting it to conferences that people have strongly recommended or in cities near friends I'd like to visit.

-### Publish 12 blog posts.
+### Publish 12 blog posts

 **Grade**: B

 Depending on how you count, I either published 9 or 13 blog posts in 2019.
 I had nine separate updates to my blog, but one of them was [a five-part series on hiring content writers](/hiring-content-writers/).

-### Gain comfort with a JavaScript framework (e.g., [Vue](https://vuejs.org/), [Angular](https://angular.io/), [React](https://reactjs.org/)).
+### Gain comfort with a JavaScript framework

 **Grade**: A